 Good examples of paintwork cleansers are R222 and DoDo Juice Lime Prime Lite, which are both non-abrasive.

-If your car has swirl marks or scratches that you want to remove them here using a polish.
+If your car has swirl marks or scratches and you want to remove them here using a polish.
+If you do decide to polish the car, then you’ll need to have thoroughly decontaminated it (step 2).
 Or you can cover them using a glaze in the next step.

-Either way, it’s important to ensure the surface is free from old waxes or sealants to maximise the durability of the product you’re applying.
+Either way, it’s a good idea to ensure the surface is free from old waxes or sealants to maximise the durability of the product you’re applying.

 Check out my guide on 5 different ways to remove old waxes and sealants.